Shared PSTs – How Bad Can That Be?

 The reality is that many tenants pay good money each month for licenses that allow people to access all the collaboration features within Office 365.
 By not leveraging these services, users can put valuable corporate information at risk through their lack of knowledge and bad habits.
 It’s time for IT departments to step up and help users understand how they can work better, smarter, and more securely using supported, mobile-enabled, modern technology.

 It is time to confront PST files, especially the shared variety.
-If you want to find out more about the issues that shared PSTs create, the first steps for solving file ownership mysteries, and the wide range of alternative available in Office 365 – why not take a look at our Investigative Toolkit for Shared PSTs.
+If you want to find out more about the issues that shared PSTs create, the first steps for solving file ownership mysteries, and the wide range of alternatives available in Office 365 – why not take a look at our Investigative Toolkit for Shared PSTs?